 The Custer Gallatin National Forest consists of two individual proclaimed national forests: the Custer National Forest and the Gallatin National Forest.
 In 2014, the two national forests were combined to be administratively managed as one national forest.
 For ease of discussion throughout this document, the Custer Gallatin National Forest will also be referred to as the Custer Gallatin or national forest when referencing the single administrative unit, the staff that administers the unit, or the national forest lands within the unit.

-The consolidated national forest continues to operate with the land management plans developed for each national forest in the 1980s.
+The national forest includes portions of 11 counties (Carbon, Carter, Gallatin, Madison, Meagher, Park, Powder River, Rosebud, Stillwater, and Sweet Grass Counties in Montana and Harding County in South Dakota).
 The Custer Gallatin is administered in seven ranger districts, with offices located in Camp Crook, South Dakota, and in Ashland, Red Lodge, Livingston, Gardiner, Bozeman, and West Yellowstone, Montana.
 The supervisor's office is in Bozeman, Montana and an office is also located in Billings, Montana.
 For planning purposes, the land management plan arranges the national forest into the six geographic areas displayed in figure 1.